SwiftERM Hyper-personalisation for ecommerce email marketing

 • Investments in data and analytics initiatives can yield short-term financial returns in revenue growth, productivity, and cost and risk reduction, but their more significant impact is often on leading indicators of financial outcomes and future value.
 These financial-influencing benefits (including an organisation’s brand value; know-how; innovation; organisational agility; achievement of mission; leverage to other projects; and employee and customer retention, acquisition and loyalty) are often excluded from value assessments.
 A comprehensive approach to value identification, communication and option selection is needed to optimize value realisation.

-• Most D&A organisations build business cases to get funding and then deliver the technology, but never measure the actual business impact and results.
-Actually measuring business outcomes is needed to understand the true value that data and analytics delivers.
+• Most D&A organisations build business cases to get funding and then deliver the technology but never measure the actual business impact and results.
+Measuring business outcomes is needed to understand the true value that data and analytics deliver.

 Actions: